adel-mamin/amast/README.md

 ## Introduction
 <a name="introduction"></a>

-Amast is a minimalist asynchronous toolkit to help developing projects with asynchronous intractions and state machines.
+Amast is a minimalist asynchronous toolkit to help developing projects with asynchronous interactions and state machines.
 Written in C99.

 ## What is it useful for?

-Here are several usecases in increasing level of complexity.
+Here are several use cases in increasing level of complexity.

 ### Finite state machine (FSM)